 How Californiaâ€™s Gavin Newsom could lose his job to a Republican in a recall

-Here's what you need to know to follow the special election to recall California Governor Gavin Newsom, why his job is threatened and who is running to replacement should he lose.
+Here's what you need to know to follow the special election to recall California Governor Gavin Newsom, why his job is threatened and who is running to replace him should he lose.

 More in www.washingtonpost.com